Gabrieelgc2/Air-Check-Project/Readme.md

 <img alt="Air Check" src="./assets/Air_Check_About.png">
 <hr>

 - **The image shows the “About” section of the app.
-Here, users can into the purpose of the application, learn about the development team, explore the technologies used.**
+Here, users can go into the purpose of the application, learn about the development team, explore the technologies used.**

 <hr>